sbt/sbt/src/sphinx/Getting-Started/Using-Plugins.rst

     libraryDependencies += "net.liftweb" % "lift-json" % "2.0"

-Now, at the sbt interactive prompt, ``reload plugins`` to enter the build definition project, and try ``show dependency-classpath``.
+Now, at the sbt interactive prompt, ``reload plugins`` to enter the build definition project, and try ``show dependencyClasspath``.
 You should see the lift-json jar on the classpath.
 This means: you could use classes from lift-json in your ``Build.scala`` or ``build.sbt`` to implement a task.
 You could parse a JSON file and generate other files